Mohit123singh/Basic-Activity-Booking-App/readme.md

 ## 🧪 Testing

-Use [Postman](https://www.postman.com/) or [Thunder Client](https://www.thunderclient.com/) for testing endpoints.
+Use [Postman](https://www.postman.com/) for testing endpoints.
 Make sure to include the JWT token in the header for protected routes.

 ---